lock [name] [mutex] [timeout]

 ------

-Don't use multiple lock without associated lock-.
+Don't use multiple lock without lock-.
 The lock count is incremented (by 1) by lock and decremented (by 1) by lock- and when the function exits.
 If the lock count is more than 1 when the function exits, all code locked by that lock object remains locked.
 To reset, you can execute lock- somewhere else, or restart QM.

-If mutex is omitted or "", the lock object synchronizes only threads in current process (running program).
-Using a mutex allows synchronizing threads between processes.
-It can be useful, for example, if 'Run in separate process' is checked (see exe).
-Using a mutex is about 8 times slower.
-The mutex is created or opened when initializing the lock object.
+If mutex is omitted or "", the lock synchronizes only threads in current process (running program, ie QM or exe).
+With mutex it can synchronize threads in multiple processes.
+It can be useful, for example, if 'Run in separate process' is checked (see exe). lock creates or opens the mutex.
 The mutex name must be an unique string, like "QM_mutex_macroname_8469".
 Error if a kernel object of other type with the same name exists in the system.
-A mutex with "Global\" prefix can be used by processes in multiple user sessions (fast user switching).
+A mutex with "Global\" prefix can be used by processes in multiple user sessions.
+With mutex lock is about 8 times slower.
+You can read more about mutexes and other kernel synchronization objects in MSDN library.

-lock str s="test" s.setfile("$desktop$\test.txt") lock- lock 0 "QM_mutex_test1" ... lock- lock 0 "" 1000; err end "the code is locked more than 1 s" ... lock- lock shared_lock_object ... lock- shared_lock_object
+lock 0 "" 1000; err end "the code is locked more than 1 s"